hotchkj/AspNetCore.DataProtection.Aws/README.md

     // Assumes a Configuration property set as IConfigurationRoot similar to ASP.NET docs services.AddDataProtection()
             .SetApplicationName("my-application-name") // If populated, this will be used as part of the KMS encryption context to add security
-            .ProtectKeysWithAwsKms(Configuration.GetSection("mykmsXmlEncryptionConfiguration"));
+            // You will need to specify some suitable persistence of the key material via a PersistKeysToX entry .ProtectKeysWithAwsKms(Configuration.GetSection("mykmsXmlEncryptionConfiguration"));
 }